MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 - Azure SQL Databases
 - Azure Storage (various types)

 Unless otherwise stated in documentation, customer data remains in its original data source location (for example, Dataverse, SharePoint, SQL Server) while the Power Platform app is stored in Azure Storage as part of an environment.
 For mobile scenarios, data is encrypted and stored in SQL Express.
-In most scenarios, Azure Storage is utilized to persist the data of the Power Platform artifacts, while Azure SQL Databases are used to persist artifact metadata.
+In most scenarios, Azure Storage is utilized to persist the data of the Power Platform service artifacts, while Azure SQL Databases are used to persist artifact metadata.
+End-user entered data is stored in the respective datasource for the service (e.g., Dataverse.)

 All data persisted by Power Platform is encrypted by default using Microsoft-managed keys.
 Customer data stored in Azure SQL Databases is fully encrypted using Azure SQL's Transparent Data Encryption (TDE) technology.
 Customer data stored in Azure Blob storage is encrypted using Azure Storage Encryption.